-To increase your chances of a healthy pregnancy, see a doctor regularly Prenatal Care "Pre" means before, and "natal" means birth.
-So prenatal care is medical care you get before you give birth.
+To increase your chances of a healthy pregnancy, see a doctor regularly Prenatal Care Prenatal care is medical care you get before you give birth.
 Prenatal care includes routine doctor visits and routine tests.
-The doctor checks... read more during your pregnancy and:
+The doctor checks your health and the health of your developing baby... read more during your pregnancy and:

 Eat healthy foods